Rough Heston model as the scaling limit of bivariate cumulative heavy-tailed INAR processes: Weak-error bounds and option pricing: Numerical Results

+We now turn to the rough specification used for the main pricing experiments.
+The same FFT-accelerated INAR($\infty$) simulator from Subsection~\ref{subsec:numerical-workflow} is used for all payoff classes on $[0,T]$.
+Here we focus on the numerical evidence most directly tied to the analytical and modeling claims of the paper.

-To empirically demonstrate the convergence of our scheme, we performed a series of tests for a European call option with strike $K=100$.
-Table~\ref{tab:tau_convergence} shows the estimated option price, its 95\% confidence interval, and the corresponding CPU time for a range of increasing $\tau$ values.
+We now turn to the empirical effect of the discretization level $\tau$.
+For a European call option with strike $K=100$, Table~\ref{tab:tau_convergence} reports the estimated price, its 95\% confidence interval, and the corresponding CPU time for increasing values of $\tau$.

-Table~\ref{tab:tau_convergence} indicates statistical consistency of our scheme: as $\tau$ increases from $40$ to $320$, the estimates lie within narrow $95\%$ confidence intervals around the benchmark and stabilize.
-Point estimates are monotone in $\tau$.
+Table~\ref{tab:tau_convergence} suggests numerical stabilization and close numerical agreement with the benchmark: as $\tau$ increases from $40$ to $320$, the estimates lie within narrow $95\%$ confidence intervals around the benchmark and stabilize. {While the point estimates are not monotone in $\tau$, the benchmark deviation is generally smaller at finer discretizations in this experiment, with the smallest deviation attained at $\tau=320$.}

 Balancing accuracy and cost, we therefore use $\tau=320$ as a practical default: further increases yield improvements that are within sampling error while the computational time grows noticeably.
 We keep $\tau=320$ for the remaining experiments unless otherwise stated.